kanootoko/platform-management-v2/README.md

 ### buildings

-Section to manipulate buildings (which are physical_objects with optional living_building data).
+Section to manipulate buildings (which are physical_objects with optional building data).

 Firstly designed to upload buildings from OSM + digital city platform + MS buildings project, so mappers should be tuned when uploading from a single source.